Fishbite/displayList/readme.md

-Sure, I'd be happy to help you create a `README.md` document for the `displayList` function.
-Below is a sample `README.md` with information about the function, its purpose, usage, and examples:

----

 # displayList Function

 The `displayList` function is a utility function that takes an array of objects and displays the specified property values in an HTML element.
 It provides a convenient way to present data on a web page, especially when working with arrays of objects returned by other functions.